-Haneul is a graduate student in the Biochemistry & Molecular Biophysics graduate program at the University of Chicago.
+Haneul received her Ph.D. in 2021 from the Biochemistry & Molecular Biophysics graduate program at the University of Chicago.
 She joined the Drummond lab in June 2016.

-Haneul studies how molecular chaperones remodel biomolecular condensates using biochemistry, biophysics, and quantitative models.
-Haneul’s work is supported by the NIH Ruth L. Kirschstein National Research Service Award via the National Institute of Environmental Health Sciences (NIEHS).
+For her PhD thesis, Haneul studied how molecular chaperones remodel biomolecular condensates using biochemistry, biophysics, and quantitative models.
+Her work was supported by the NIH Ruth L. Kirschstein National Research Service Award via the National Institute of Environmental Health Sciences (NIEHS).

-Haneul is a graduate student advisor for the UChicago iGEM team, GeneHackers.
-If you are a first year graduate student, she recommends reading the BSD Student Mentor guide.
+Haneul was a graduate student advisor for the UChicago iGEM team, GeneHackers.
+If you are a first-year graduate student, she recommends reading the BSD Student Mentor guide.